-

-is needed.
-There are labs at all campuses where students can locate computers with
+assignments is required.
+There are labs at all campuses where students can use computers

 or “Introduction to the Class.”
 A module in Content with these sorts of titles indicates